pkardas/notes/books/refactoring.md

 make life easier for customers).

 REMOVE SETTING METHOD - Providing a setting method indicates that a field may be changed.
 If you don't want that field to change once the object is created, do not provide a setting method (and make field immutable).
-Remove setter to to make it clear that updates make no sense after construction.
+Remove setter to make it clear that updates make no sense after construction.

 REPLACE CONSTRUCTOR WITH FACTORY FUNCTION - Constructors often come with awkward limitations that aren't there for